 D. Handles potential errors in code

-45. What is the purpose of the `else` clause in an `if-else` statement?
+Question 45: What is the purpose of the else clause in an if-else statement?

 C. To define a loop that iterates a specific number of times